ǂKhomani Cultural Landscape

 ǂKhomani Cultural Landscape: A Testimony to Ancient Adaptation Strategies

 The ǂKhomani Cultural Landscape, inscribed as a UNESCO World Heritage Site in 2017, is a significant testament to the resilience and adaptability of human cultures in some of the harshest environments on Earth.
-Located along the borders of South Africa, Botswana, and Namibia, this expansive sandy terrain spans across the Kalahari Gemsbok National Park (KGNP), offering a unique glimpse into the rich history and cultural practices of the ǂKhomani San people.
+Located in the southern Kalahari, the site lies within and adjacent to the South African section of the Kgalagadi Transfrontier Park.
+It offers a unique glimpse into the rich history, land-use practices, and cultural traditions of the ǂKhomani San people.

 The ǂKhomani Cultural Landscape is located at the border with Botswana and Namibia in the northern part of the country, coinciding with the Kalahari Gemsbok National Park (KGNP).
 The large expanse of sand contains evidence of human occupation from the Stone Age to the present and is associated with the culture of the formerly nomadic ǂKhomani San people and the strategies that allowed them to adapt to harsh desert conditions.
 They developed a specific ethnobotanical knowledge, cultural practices and a worldview related to the geographical features of their environment.
 The ǂKhomani Cultural Landscape bears testimony to the way of life that prevailed in the region and shaped the site over thousands of years.